rhaz96/Case-Study-1/CaseStudy1MarkV1.md

 ## 51      WY 21.0
 ```

+South Dakota has no information on IBU, so it will be removed.
+Future research will be done to determine a median value.
+After removing South Dakota, the IBU and ABV distributions will be examined.

 ```r
 #### South Dakota is missing IBU data and will be dropped as a data point
 MedI <- MedI[-c(42),]